instrumentl/filings-navigator/README.md

 - Depending on complexity Tax periods might be broken out into models, using string of the year for simplicity
 - Might use seperate service for creating an organization
 - In a larger environment with more data intakes we would probably be batching processes and divying out into background worker tasks, such as with Sidekiq
-- I noticed with some data the state was missing.
-In real example we could be doing lookups on this using the zip.
+- Ideally we could be validating state data
 - Used a single api controller rather than breaking up across resources
 - Only using strong parameters for awards since that's the only added filter (extra params)
 - Added only very basic tests for validation